Conflict catalog

 maritime, surveillance, embargo enforcement

-The archive is expected to emphasize maritime surveillance, boarding support, patrol aircraft, ships, submarines, and command assets used for embargo monitoring rather than high-volume kinetic combat.
+The catalog is expected to emphasize maritime surveillance, boarding support, patrol aircraft, ships, submarines, and command assets used for embargo monitoring rather than high-volume kinetic combat.

 External Support